 The word ‘serif’ comes from an old Dutch word for a dash or line, so serif fonts are defined by the ‘serif’ at the end of letters.
 Serif fonts are making a huge comeback in recent years, as we’ve already covered in our most recent font trends piece.

-Here are some of the most common types of serif font styles.
+We’ll cover some of the most common types of serif font styles:

 Old-style/humanist serif fonts

-Old Style fonts are typically recognizable because of their low contrast between thick and thin strokes (which is just a fancy word for the lines that make up a letter), wedge-shaped serifs, and their slightly left-leaning ‘stress’, which is another fancy word for the tilt of a letter stroke compared to its axis.
+Old Style fonts are typically recognizable because of their low contrast between thick and thin strokes (a fancy word for the lines that make up a letter), wedge-shaped serifs, and their slightly left-leaning ‘stress’, which is another fancy word for the tilt of a letter stroke compared to its axis.

-Their hand-drawn, organic feel makes them well-suited to branding that requires a more distinguished look, like restaurants or law firms.
+Their hand-drawn, organic feel makes them well-suited to branding that requires a more distinguished and traditional look, like restaurants or law firms.

-Monterchi Serif, designed by Zetafonts in 2019 is a great example of an Old Style font type.
+Monterchi Serif, designed by Zetafonts is a great example of an Old Style font type.

-Resgak, designed by Eko Nur Cahyo at Kulokale foundry and released July 2020.
+Resgak, designed by Eko Nur Cahyo at Kulokale foundry.

 Modern serif fonts

 Modern, or neoclassical serif fonts, were a new kind of typeface design that came about towards the end of the 18th century.
-They’re characterized by highly constructed letterforms, dramatic contrast between thin and thick strokes, the vertical axis of curved strokes, and the common use of ball-shaped terminals at the end of strokes.
+They’re characterized by:

 Ravensara Serif, designed by Peter Bushev for NaumType.
 This is a great example of a modern serif font that is both functional and full of personality.

-Revans font family, designed by Ahmad Ramzi Fahruddin for Arterfak Project, released Jan 18, 2020.
+Revans font family, designed by Ahmad Ramzi Fahruddin for Arterfak Project.
 A sleek ultra-modern serif font type example.

 Transitional serif fonts

-Initially developed by English typographer John Baskerville in the late 1700s, transitional typefaces straddle the line between old-style serifs and neoclassical ones, combining elements of each.
+Initially developed by English typographer John Baskerville in the late 1700s, transitional typefaces straddle the line between old-style serifs and modern (neoclassical) ones, combining elements of each.
 A transitional serif has much sharper serifs than humanist fonts.

 You’ll notice these types of fonts have more contrast between the thick and the thin strokes in the letters.

-Garcedo is a beautiful transitional serif released in March 30, 2020.
+Garcedo is a beautiful free transitional serif font.

-LaFarge, released by Typetanic in September 2021, and designed by Gregory Shutters.
+LaFarge, released by Typetanic and designed by Gregory Shutters.

 Slab serif fonts